jmgirard/circumplex/README.md

 The goal of *circumplex* is to provide a powerful, flexible, and user-friendly way to analyze and visualize circumplex data.
-It was created and is maintained by [Jeffrey Girard](https://jmgirard.com/), and was inspired by work from and was developed in conjunction with [Johannes Zimmermann](https://psychologische-hochschule.de/prof-dr-johannes-zimmermann/) and [Aidan Wright](https://personalityprocesses.com/).
+It was created and is maintained by [Jeffrey Girard](https://jmgirard.com/); it was inspired by work from and was developed under advisement from [Johannes Zimmermann](https://psychologische-hochschule.de/prof-dr-johannes-zimmermann/) and [Aidan Wright](https://personalityprocesses.com/).
 You can learn